 How to Trade a Currency Pair

-A currency pair can be either bought or sold and the idea is to make a profit from the swings in the Forex market.
+A currency pair can be either bought or sold, and the idea is to make a profit from the swings in the Forex market.
 The best part of it is the fact that one doesn’t need to own something in order to sell it.
-Selling can simply be made on expectations that the currency pair will move to the downside and, if indeed that is the case, the currency pair can be bought later from lower levels and the difference is being called a profit.
-However, the profit being made when trading a currency pair is not fully seen in the balance of a trading account, as from that amount the broker’s commission and the currency pair spread are deducted.
-Therefore, currency pairs that have a lower spread (difference between the bid and ask price) are more attractive to traders as the expenses incurred when trading them are smaller.
-Just like that, majors are being favored as spreads are way lower on the currency pairs that fit into that category then the spreads in a cross.
+Selling can simply be made on expectations that the currency pair will move to the downside and, if indeed that is the case, the currency pair can be bought later from lower levels, the difference being called a profit.
+However, the profit made when trading a currency pair is not fully seen in the balance of a trading account, as from that amount the broker’s commission and the currency pair spread are deducted.
+For this reason, currency pairs that have a lower spread (difference between the bid and ask price) are more attractive to traders, as the expenses incurred when trading them are smaller.
+For similar reasons, majors are favoured, as spreads are much lower on the currency pairs that fit into that category than on pairs in a cross.

 The Importance of Spreads

-Let’s see some examples, but keep in mind that this differs from broker to broker and depends very much on the technology the broker uses, liquidity providers, and much more.
-EUR/USD, for example, is a major and on a five digit account (meaning the quotation has five figures after the comma) the spread vary between 0.2 to 0.9 pips at any one moment of time during the trading day.
-In other words, if a profit of 10 pips is being made on a trade, the real pips credited are ten less the spread, so it will be between 9.8 and 9.1 after spread is deducted.
-The CAD/CHF, on the other hand, is a cross with a typical spread between 4.5 and 6 pips.
-Therefore, the same 10 pips profit made on this cross will actually mean between 4 and 5.5 pips will be credited, the rest being the spread that is paid.
+Let’s see some examples, but keep in mind that this differs from broker to broker, and depends very much on the technology the broker uses, liquidity providers, and much more.
+EUR/USD, for example, is a major, and on a five-digit account (meaning the quotation has five figures after the comma) the spread varies between 0.2 and 0.9 pips at any one moment in time during the trading day.
+In other words, if a profit of 10 pips is made on a trade, the real pips credited are 10 minus the spread, so it will be between 9.8 and 9.1 after spread is deducted.
+The CAD/CHF, on the other hand, is a cross with a typical spread of between 4.5 and 6 pips.
+Therefore, the same 10 pips profit made on this cross will actually mean that between 4 and 5.5 pips will be credited, the rest being the spread that is paid.

-The examples above are meant to show that making a 10 pips profit, or as a matter of fact, any kind of profit doesn’t mean that the whole amount is seen on the trading account.
-This makes some currency pairs to be favored more and trading will be more active on those.
-This raises a liquidity issue, as well as currency pairs that are traded more actively, are very liquid, and the ones that don’t, suffer from this point of view.
+The examples above are meant to show that making a profit of 10 pips, or as a matter of fact, any kind of profit, doesn’t mean that the whole amount is seen on the trading account.
+This makes some currency pairs more favoured, and trading will be more active on these ones.
+This raises a liquidity issue as well, as currency pairs that are traded more actively are very liquid, and the ones that aren’t suffer from this point of view.
 It means that violent spikes are to be seen more often on currency pairs that are less liquid.
-Majors are by far more liquid than crosses, and the fact that they are traded so actively on a day to day basis allows brokers to lower the spreads for these pairs.
+Majors are by far more liquid than crosses, and the fact that they are traded so actively on a day-to-day basis allows brokers to lower the spreads for these pairs.
 The opposite is true in the case of crosses.

-Another way to trade a currency pair is to watch the economic calendar for a US dollar driven event, like NFP (Non-Farm Payrolls) or the Federal Reserve meeting on interest rates.
-It means that the US dollar pairs will move aggressively in the same direction as a US dollar driven event influences prices.
+Another way to trade a currency pair is to watch the economic calendar for a US dollar-driven event, such as NFP (Non-Farm Payrolls) or the Federal Reserve meeting on interest rates.
+It means that the US dollar pairs will move aggressively in the same direction, as a US dollar-driven event influences prices.
 To reduce that exposure to risk, one can trade a cross that doesn’t have the US dollar in it.
-For example, trading the EURJPY cross during a US dollar driven event should be safer than trading a major pair.
-All of the above are just generalities and tips and tricks to follow when trading a major or a cross and the reasons behind choosing one category against the other and they are very useful if considered on the day to day trading activities.
+For example, trading the EUR/JPY cross during a US dollar-driven event should be safer than trading a major pair.
+All of the above are just generalities and tips and tricks to follow when trading a major or a cross, and the reasons behind choosing one category over the other, and they are very useful if considered on the day-to-day trading activities.

 Other educational materials